Call Us | 318-377-1555

 In certain cases, the court may also order drivers to use ignition interlock devices on their vehicles.
 Depending on the number of offenses and the BAC, individuals may be required to drive with an ignition interlock device for a minimum of six months.
 Certain individuals may need to keep the device on their vehicles for a minimum of 12 months.

-Additional jail time may be required if a child was endangered due to the offense.
+Additional jail time may be required if a child was endangered due to the offense, as per the child endangerment law.

 Forfeiture